 After the retirement of Prof. H. Brandl in autumn 2008, D. Adam was appointed to the subsequent head of the institute in spring 2009.
 To date, Prof. Adam is head of the research unit for Ground Engineering, Soil and Rock Mechanics of the Institute of Geotechnics, which has since merged with the Institute of Engineering Geology (former head: Prof. E. Tentschert).
 As early as 2005, M. Fross handed over the management of the laboratory to S. Blovsky.

-A large number of research assignments (basic research and industrial research) were carried out, which required the involvement of the earthworks laboratory.
-Examples include investigations into ground freezing for the Danube-Lobau tunnel, material investigations for novel stabilizing agents, developments for the assessment of the abrasiveness of loose rock, investigations into base course coating in railway construction, development of tests to determine the mechanical properties of glass foam granules, tests on test specimens quenched and tempered by low-pressure injection, investigation of loose rock embankments and the behaviour of Called soils under dynamic loading.
-Another focus in recent years has been in the field of flood protection and in particular in the development and testing of sealing wall materials for the processes of deep soil stabilization.
+A large number of research assignments (basic research and industrial research) were carried out, which required the involvement of the soil mechanics laboratory.
+Examples include investigations into ground freezing for the Danube-Lobau tunnel, material investigations for new stabilizing materials, developments for the evaluation of the abrasiveness of coarse grained soil material, investigations into maintenance of rail tracks, development of tests to determine the mechanical properties of glass foam aggregates, tests on samples for low-pressure injection, investigation of of embankments and the behaviour of soils under dynamic loading.
+Another focus in recent years has been in the field of flood protection and in particular in the development and testing of sealing wall materials for deep soil stabilization.

-S. Blovsky headed the earthworks laboratory until 2018; In autumn 2019, R. Markiewicz took over the management of the earthworks laboratory.
+S. Blovsky headed the soil mechanics laboratory until 2018; In autumn 2019, R. Markiewicz took over the management of the soil mechanics laboratory.

 The shared building has a length of approx. 150 m, a width of approx. 30 m, a height of approx. 12 m and was built on the site of the former district heating plant (the remaining chimney reminds of this) of Wien Energie.
 The building is founded on piles and is divided into a two-storey part of the building: on the ground floor there are the laboratories and on the upper floor there are offices and seminar rooms, which are also used as lecture halls.